francois-le-ko4la/LinuxTutorial/HowTo : Setup DNS on Ubuntu.md

 ## Basic Methodology

-- Edit the /etc/resolv.conf file
+- Edit the `/etc/resolv.conf` file
-- Add "nameserver XXX.XXX.XXX.XXX" at the end of the file
+- Add `nameserver XXX.XXX.XXX.XXX` at the end of the file

 > Simple, and effective as usual.<br />